-The yes/no proposition is structured on the performance of an underlying interest.
+The yes/no proposition is structured on the performance of an underlying interest or the occurrence of a specified event in connection with the underlying interest.

 For the purposes of the Instrument, we interpret "underlying interest" as the event or thing that the value or payment obligations of the binary option is based on, derived from or referenced to.
-The underlying interest of a binary option could be the
+The underlying interest of a binary option could be, for example

-- occurrence of a specified event, e.g., the outcome of an election or a change in a benchmark interest rate, or - performance or value of a security, index, currency, precious metal or any other commodity, price, rate, benchmark, variable or any other thing.
+- an election or a benchmark interest rate, or - a security, index, currency, precious metal or any other commodity, price, rate, benchmark, variable or any other thing.